didit_sdk 3.6.0

 - Associating sessions with your users (

-vendor_data) - Setting custom metadata
+vendor_data) - Setting contact details, expected details, and metadata

 - Configuring callbacks per session